frontenddogma/web-development-glossary/manuscript/j.md

 Java Database Connectivity
 : An application programming interface (API) for the programming language Java, which defines how a client may access a database.
 JDBC is part of the Java Standard Edition platform from Oracle.
 It provides methods to query and update data in a database, and is oriented towards relational databases.
 JDBC was first released in 1997.&nbsp;[†](#w-jdbc) ℹ︎&nbsp;[is.gd/CWA3VV](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/)

+Java Development Kit
+: An implementation of either of the Java Platform editions released by Oracle in the form of a binary product aimed at Java developers on Linux, macOS, or Windows.
+The JDK includes a private JVM and other resources to complete the development of a Java application.
+Since the introduction of the Java platform, it has been by far the most widely used Software Development Kit (SDK).&nbsp;[†](#w-jdk) ℹ︎&nbsp;[is.gd/dZipm6](https://www.oracle.com/java/technologies/javase-downloads.html)

 Java servlet
 : A Java software component that extends the capabilities of a server.
 Although servlets can respond to many types of requests, they most commonly implement web containers for hosting web applications on web servers and thus qualify as a server-side servlet web API.&nbsp;[†](#w-java-servlet)

+Java virtual machine
+: A virtual machine that enables a computer to run Java programs as well as programs written in other languages that are also compiled to Java bytecode.
+The JVM is detailed by a specification that formally describes what is required in a JVM implementation.
+Having a specification ensures interoperability of Java programs across different implementations so that program authors using the Java Development Kit (JDK) need not worry about idiosyncrasies of the underlying hardware platform.&nbsp;[†](#w-jvm)

 JavaScript
 : → ECMAScript